saeidh12/razmai-server/README.md

 * Tournament endpoints
 * Add AI support for golang
 * Implement time limit
-* Add repetitive move limit to determine draw
+* Add max number of moves to determine draw
 * Add option to save and replay a game